evias/evias.github.io/pages/about.md

 standards for key exchanges or ring signatures, to deterministic key derivation algorithms.
 <br /><br />
-I am also the founder of <a href="https://ubc.digital" target="_blank" class="no-underline">UBC Digital</a>,
+I am also the founder of UBC Digital (https://ubc.digital), a company by pioneers of the Bitcoin and blockchain industry with the aim to streamline the integration of distributed ledger technology for mainstream media and the business industry.
-a company by pioneers of the Bitcoin and blockchain industry with the aim to streamline the integration of distributed ledger technology for mainstream media and the business industry.
-Our team of experts will help your software project thrive, adapt and scale to an ever-changing digital era!
+Our team of experts will help your software project thrive, adapt and scale to an ever-changing digital era [of blockchains]!
 </div>

 <div class="row">